Contra Roosh V. on Evolution

 Say you encounter an article that says the following: “Men who go off to war have more children than men who don’t.”
 Evolution would describe this by saying that women want to reproduce with men who are most fit and strong and better able to defend the tribe.
 But let’s flip it and say “Men who don’t go off to war have more children than men who do.”
 Evolution can describe this too!
 It can say, “A superior reproductive strategy is to stay with the fertile women and reproduce with them during the time the alpha males are away.”
 Even the simplest of minds can find an explanation once it already knows the final result it’s aiming for.

-I would dismiss that article as naive.
-First of all, evolution does not select for behaviors such as “going off to war” or “staying home from war”.
-It selects for psychological traits such as aggressiveness or risk-avoidance.
+Evolution does not select for behaviors such as “going off to war” or “staying home from war”.
+It can select for psychological traits such as aggressiveness or risk-avoidance.
 How those traits produce behavior depends on the environment, and what behavior is adaptive also depends on the environment.
-You cannot use evolutionary theory alone to determine which behavior or which trait is more adaptive.
+You cannot use evolutionary theory alone to determine which behavior or trait is more adaptive.

 If evolution can be used to explain both sides of the coin, which is often does, it’s not a scientific theory but a rationalization theory that justifies any and all human behavior as somehow fitting the theory.
-In other words, the theory is like playdough that can fit in any situation, and this is even done in the red pill portion of the manopshere to take any behavior a man or woman does and somehow justify it in terms of evolution, even if it’s based on people acting on the willful mission to not reproduce.
+In other words, the theory is like playdough that can fit in any situation, and this is even done in the red pill portion of the manosphere to take any behavior a man or woman does and somehow justify it in terms of evolution, even if it’s based on people acting on the willful mission to not reproduce.
 What’s convenient for evolutionists is that none of their assertions can be proven, meaning that evolution is not more than one step above astrology in terms of describing or predicting human behavior.
 It’s gibberish.

-Do Newton’s laws of motion predict any actual observations?
-No. That theory doesn’t tell you what you will see when you look out your window.
-To use it, you have to make lots of initial observations, and then create a specific model that is an instance of the generic models of the theory.
-The theory only constrains your model, it does not define it.
-Once you have a specific model you can use Newton’s laws to calculate missing information within your model.
-But even then there are problems.
-You might think that you can use Newton’s theory to predict planetary orbits, but you actually can’t, not without some additional assumptions and approximations.
-Newton’s laws of motion can only be applied precisely to two idealized bodies moving in empty space.
-(See the three-body problem.)
-Theories are not magic crystal balls that emit knowledge of the world.
-They are conceptual frameworks in which you frame and solve problems.
+By itself, Newton’s theory of motion doesn’t predict any actual observations.
+It doesn’t tell you what you will see when you look out your bedroom window.
+To use it, you need to create a specific model that is an instance of the abstract theory.
+The theory only constrains that model.
+It does not define it.
+Once you have a specific model, then you can use Newton’s laws to calculate missing information within that model.

 Darwin’s theory came at the right time of history.
 The monarchy was overthrown and scientific rationalism dominated the day.
 The missing piece to complete the Enlightenment was a way to kill god, and Darwin came forth with a brilliant theory that did the job.
 The only problem is that it’s not true for humans, at least not in the way for other forms of life on earth.